crycode-de/ioBroker.discord/docs/en/README.md

 **Note:** Event with authorization enabled any unauthorized user may see the configured Discord slash commands and the corresponding configured state names and aliases.
-This is be design of Discord and not related to the adapter.
+This is by design of Discord and not related to the adapter.

 ## Messages